tfausak/tfausak.github.io/_posts/2011-11-18-i-accidentally-all-the-families.md

 Unfortunately [my screen session][5] doesn't have enough scrollback to see what I entered earlier in the day.
 And since I was working in the interactive prompt, I didn't have any history.
-MY best guess, though, is that I did something like this, instead:
+My best guess, though, is that I did something like this, instead:

     for family in Family.objects:
         family.delete()

 D'oh!

+(Post mortem: We recovered from a backup and didn't end up losing that much.
+I feel like a total dunce, but there wasn't much lasting damage.)

 [1]: http://www.10gen.com/events/mongo-dallas-2011
 [2]: http://www.codypowell.com/